OpenNebula/docs/source/overview/cloud_architecture_and_design/cloud_architecture_design.rst

 Cloud Architecture Design
 ===========================

-In order to get familiar with OpenNebula, or if you want to try an Edge deployment, we strongly recommend you start with the :ref:`Quick Start guide <quick_start>`.
-In the Quick Start, you will learn how to install a single OpenNebula front-end, deploy on-demand hybrid clusters on remote cloud providers, as well as the basic usage and operation of your cloud.
+In order to get familiar with OpenNebula, or if you want to try an Edge, Hybrid or Multi-cloud deployment, we strongly recommend you start with the :ref:`Quick Start guide <quick_start>`.
+In the Quick Start, you will learn how to install a single OpenNebula front-end, deploy on-demand edge clusters on remote cloud providers, as well as the basic usage and operation of your cloud.
 This trial of a real cloud deployment will help you create a plan with the features, performance, scalability, and high availability characteristics in order to get the most out of an OpenNebula Cloud.

 Step 1.
 Install the Front-end
 =================================================